Cloud-Computing-Spring-2025/assignment-3-fake-news-detection-saiharsha27/README.md

 4. Output files:
    - Results for each task will be saved in the `output` directory
    - Each task creates its own subdirectory (e.g., `output/task1_output`, `output/task2_output`, etc.)

-## Notes

-- The code creates an `output` directory if it doesn't exist
-- Each task builds on the previous task but can be run independently (they reload the data)
-- For large datasets, you may need to adjust Spark's memory settings

-## Performance

-When run on the sample dataset, the model achieves:
-- Accuracy: Approximately 0.89
-- F1 Score: Approximately 0.88

-These metrics may vary slightly due to the random splitting of data for training and testing.